Rjervis3/fuzzy-wookie/README.md

 # fuzzy-wookie
 A repository for lab work done in an introductory C course.
+Labs are organized by module and topics are listed below.

 Labs and Modules:
 - Module 000